PointyBytes/Botomy/README.md

 * Eventually upgrade from "sentient rock" to "confused intern"

 ## Licensing and Attribution

-A direct copy of the `models.py` file was taken from the **Botomy Python Starter** project:
+This project is based on the **Botomy Python Starter** project:
 > [FastAPI Project Starter](https://github.com/botomy/botomy-python-starter)

 The original project uses the MIT License, which is permissive enough to allow copying, modification, and redistribution.
 This repository continues under the MIT License for compatibility and to ensure that others may one day build upon (or mercifully fix) what I have created.

 ---

-If you're reading this early version, please assume every bug, mistake, and **mispselling** is entirely unintentional and the result of my ongoing battle with both Python and my own questionable life choices, thank you!
+If you're reading this early version, please assume every bug, mistake, and **mispselling** is entirely unintentional and the result of my ongoing battle with both Python and my own questionable life choices.
+Thank you!